johncun/example-urlshort/README.md

 * Protection against denial of service or unfair usage
 * User accounts allowing non-anonymous ownership of URLs
 * Should be scalable, but initial version does not have to support large scale - both in number of requests
-* Administration UI and services for managing the URLs - for example removal of stale data, removal of links asscociated with an owner
+* Administration UI and services for managing the URLs - for example removal of stale data, removal of links associated with an owner
 * Complex UI to handle the shortening request, a single form should suffice - this can be extended later if needed
 * CI pipeline
 * Extensive tests